-Kate Bock Sizzles In Skimpy White Bikini For Sports Illustrated Swimsuit Cover Photo
+Kate Bock Sizzles In Skimpy White Bikini For ‘Sports Illustrated Swimsuit’ Calendar Cover Photo

-Kate Bock shared her 2021 Sports Illustrated Swimsuit cover shot with her 735,000 Instagram followers today.
-She flaunted her insanely sculpted midsection in a skimpy white bikini that was featured in the sexy photo.
+Kate Bock shared her 2021 Sports Illustrated Swimsuit calendar cover shot with her 735,000 Instagram followers today.
+She flaunted her insanely sculpted midsection in a skimpy white bikini in the sexy photo.

-The model sizzled in the revealing white bikini she wore for the photo.
-The top featured a thin rectangle-shaped piece of material that wrapped all the way around her tanned chest.
-Two thin straps fit securely over she slim shoulders and assisted in pushing up her breasts to expose a small amount of cleavage.
-The waistline of the bottom’s of Kate’s swimsuit were pulled up over her hip bones, allowing her to flaunt her curves.
+The model sizzled in the revealing two-piece.
+The top featured a bandeau style with a straight neckline.
+Two thin straps fit securely over her shoulders.
+A small amount of cleavage was on display in the formfitting top.
+The waistband of the bottoms was pulled high up over her hip bones, helping her flaunt her curves.

 The 27-year-old wore a simple gold chain around her neck to accessorize her outfit.

-She parted her sandy blond hair down the middle of her scalp.
-Kate’s hair was full of volume as she wore it in loose curls that were laid on both sides of her face.
+She parted her sandy blond hair down the middle, and her tresses were full of volume as she wore them in loose curls that framed both sides of her face.

-Kate’s photographer captured her mid-stride as she walked towards the camera.
-Her right arm was a little bit in front of the rest of her stunning body as her opposite arm was behind her.
-Due to her positioning, Kate’s curvy hips were on full display as she walked.
+Kate’s photographer captured her mid-stride as she walked toward the camera.
+Her right arm was a little bit in front of her stunning body as her opposite arm was behind her.
+Due to her pose, Kate’s curvy hips were on full display as she walked.
 Perhaps the most eye-catching feature of the picture was her jaw-dropping midsection that she confidently displayed.
 Kate shot an icy gaze at the camera as she maintained a serious expression on her face.

 According to the model, the stunning picture was taken in Bali in the midst of a beautiful sunset.
 Kate was on a beach as a series of waves crashed on the shore behind her.

 Her fans were quick to express their love and support for her most recent post.
-Several were unable to find words to describe her beauty, and instead left rows of heart and fire emoji to show their approval.
+Several were unable to find words to describe her beauty and instead left rows of heart and fire emoji to show their approval.

-“The queen,” one fan simply remarked.
+“The queen,” one fan simply wrote.

 “So amazing!
-Congrats babe!” another person stated, congratulating her on making the cover of the magazine.
+Congrats babe!” another person added, congratulating her on making the cover of the calendar.

 “Stunningly beautiful as always,” a third follower gushed, adding a red heart emoji to the comment.